Ficool

 Chapter 5 - Preparation

-I spent the rest of the morning in the old room, immersed in a book filled with maps, sketches, and notes.
+Lucian spent the rest of the morning in the old room, immersed in a book filled with maps, sketches, and notes.

+Mother and Belle were already seated at the neatly arranged table.
 A steaming bowl of soup sat before each of them, accompanied by a crusty loaf of bread and a plate of crisp greens.
-Sliding into the chair across from Belle.

 Mother looked up from her soup just then.
 She seemed more tired than usual; her cheeks were pale, and shadows lingered beneath her eyes.
-Concerned, I asked, "Are you all right, Mother?
+Concerned, he asked, "Are you all right, Mother?
 You look tired."

 She managed a faint smile.
 "I'm fine.
 We were just busy this morning.
 Nothing for you to worry about."